wcarvalho/wcarvalho.github.io/_posts/2017-12-31-building_machines_challenges.md

     2. Pass each level at the last possible second
     3. Touch each ice float once and only once

 In order to build machines that learn like humans, we need to address the appropriate problems.
+Human learns fundamentally take on different tasks than today's neural networks, and if we want to build machines that learn and think like people, they must address tasks that humans do.
 The comparison above is unfair because humans extensively utilize rich representations of prior knowledge whereas the DQN learns completely from scratch.
 However, humans rarely learn tasks from scratch, at least not since infancy.
 <!-- , and especially not many of the tasks that modern AI systems as tasked with. -->
 To work towards human-like learning, one key question is, <strong>"how do we learn rich representations of knowledge that may be re-purposed for new tasks so that they can be solved quickly?"</strong>